lp-docs-org/link-to-docs/README.md

 # link-to-docs

 ## Version 2 - Deprecated
-This version currently exists in production environment but will soon be deprecated.
+This version currently exists in production environment is not supported officially and will soon be deprecated.

 [Go to the documentation](http://ec2-54-175-164-201.compute-1.amazonaws.com:4180/consumer-interation-index.html).

 ## Version 3 - Review Only (not deployed yet)